 From clean agents and CO2 for new installations to the replacement of existing Halon systems, gaseous systems are very effective for machinery spaces and other hazards.
 Available for total flood applications as well as local applications as appropriate, Hiller offers a full array of gaseous systems to adapt to the unique requirements of protecting life and property at sea.

-- Novec 1230 is a gaseous, people-safe clean agent with a smaller footprint than CO2 and a low atmospheric life.
+- Novec 1230 is a gaseous fire suppression system, that is a people-safe clean agent with a smaller footprint than CO2 and a low atmospheric life.

-- FM-200 is a gaseous, people-safe clean agent allowing visibility while leaving no residue and requiring no costly cleanup.
+- FM-200 is a gaseous fire suppression system, that is also a people-safe clean agent allowing visibility while leaving no residue and requiring no costly cleanup.
 It discharges and extinguishes fire quickly and effectively.